Roundtable Weekly -- November 22, 2019

 Prospects for passing the GREEN Act are unclear as it is a Democratic initiative that currently lacks Republican support.

-Meanwhile, The Roundtable and coalition partners continue to lay the research and data foundation for a new tax incentive that would provide accelerated depreciation for high performance, HVAC, lighting, windows, and other equipment to retrofit existing commercial and multifamily buildings, known as “E-QUIP.”
+Additionally, The Roundtable and coalition partners continue to lay the research and data foundation for a new tax incentive that would provide accelerated depreciation for high performance, HVAC, lighting, windows, and other equipment to retrofit existing commercial and multifamily buildings, known as “E-QUIP.”
 (See Roundtable Weekly, May 10, 2019).
 The coalition’s objective is for bipartisan introduction of an E-QUIP bill in early 2020.

 The Roundtable’s Tax Policy Advisory Committee (TPAC) plans to analyze the proposed measures and respond to any eventual energy tax legislation that may be introduced in the New Year.

 # # #